dyhBUPT/iKUN/README.md

 pip install git+https://github.com/openai/CLIP.git # or setup from your local CLIP with `python setup.py develop`
 ```

+Note: you need to slightly modify the source code of CLIP following issue https://github.com/dyhBUPT/iKUN/issues/12.

 ## Test
 For direct testing, you can run the following command to generate the results of the baseline model:
 ```